adityasolanki205/Face-Recognition-in-a-Video/README.md

     4. Jerry Seinfield : Red
     5. Madonna         : Aqua
     6. Mindy Kaling    : White

-## Tests
-To test the code we need to do the following:

-    1. Copy the photo to be tested in Test subfolder of Data folder

-    2. Goto the 'Predict face in a group' folder.

-    3. Open the 'Predict from a group of faces.ipynb'

-    4. Goto filename variable and provide the path to your photo.
-Atlast run the complete code.
-It will save a photo by the name 'Highlighted.jpg'

 ## How to use?
 To run the complete code, follow the process below: